clockworklabs/SpacetimeDB/.github/pull_request_template.md

 # Testing procedure

-*Describe why you're confident that all the changes work as expected, for example any automated tests or manual testing process.*
+*Describe why you're confident that all the changes work as expected, including any automated tests or manual testing process.*

 *Reviewers should be able to follow this procedure and confirm for themselves that this works as expected!*